Published:

 RELATED: Apple Just Shock Dropped the New iPad Mini, and It’s Twice as Fast.

-Beta testers in America have been able to test Apple Intelligence as part of the iOS 18.1, iPadOS 18.1, and macOS Sequoia 15.1 beta programs for a while now.
-However, those in Australia, Canada, New Zealand, South Africa, and the U.K. have just been granted access to Apple Intelligence via the iOS 18.2, iPadOS 18.2, and macOS Sequoia 15.2 developer beta programs, which feature a host of additional Apple AI features.
-Here’s everything you can do with Apple Intelligence.
+Those with localised English support for Australia and New Zealand, in addition to Canada, Ireland, South Africa, the UK and the US, have finally been granted access to Apple Intelligence via the iOS 18.2, iPadOS 18.2, and macOS Sequoia 15.2, which feature a host of additional Apple AI features over the 18.1 update.
+Here’s everything you can do with Apple Intelligence:

 Writing Tools